trustoverip/tswg-acdc-specification/spec/spec.md

 The SAID, `d` field is optional but when it appears it shall appear as the first field in the Rule-group block.
 The value of this field shall be the SAID of its enclosing block.
 To elaborate, when the Rule-group is the top-level Rule Section its SAID is the same SAID used as the compacted value of the Rule Section, `r` field that appears at the top level of the ACDC.
 When not the top-level Rule-group, a given nested Rule-group's SAID, `d` field enables a verifiable globally unique reference to that nested Rule-group, not merely the whole contract as given by the Rule section's top-level SAID, `d`, field.

 ##### UUID, `u` field
 The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Rule-group block following the SAID, `d`, field.
 The value of this field shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
-When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
-An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
+When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [[ref: Hash]].
+An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's sub-schema and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's field values themselves unless and until there has been a disclosure of those field values.

 ##### Labeled nested rule and rule-group fields